Bruhath10/Physical-Design-with-OpenLANE/README.md

 #### Post-placement timing analysis

-To achieve a better Slack, Fan-out for the cells resulting in high delays can be increased, and small buffers driving heavy load can be replaced with bigger buffers at a cost of Area on the chip.
+To achieve a better Slack, Fan-out for the cells resulting in high delays can be decreased, and small buffers driving heavy load can be replaced with bigger buffers at a cost of Area on the chip.

 Small buffer driving heavy load